ReactJS is responsible for building a hierarchy of, or rendering UI components and provides support for both frontend and server-side.

 React is among the most future-proofed technologies in software development because there is strong pool of React developers.
-At least comparatively to other choices – there’s a general shortfall of qualified software developers relative to demand.
+At least compared to other choices – there’s a general shortfall of qualified software developers relative to demand.
 And greater demand for React developers creates a virtuous circle.
-Junior developers entering the workforce are more likely to choose to specialise in technologies there is higher demand for.
+Junior developers entering the workforce are more likely to choose to specialise in technologies for which there is higher demand.

 There are other reasons why React can be considered an especially future-proofed technology.
 The library is maintained by Facebook, one of the largest companies in the world.
 It also has, partly by virtue of React developer numbers being high, an especially active open source community.
 The combination of Facebook’s backing and a large, and engaged open source community means React is continually being updated and improved and is in little danger of becoming obsolete in the foreseeable future.

 Another aspect to future-proofing business-critical software applications that React excels in is that as well as continually being improved upon, the library also has high backwards compatibility – which means the most recent version is compatibly with previous versions.